buqeye/buqeye.github.io/index.md

 Meaningful uncertainty quantification (UQ) allows physicists to compare theory to experiment, but we have also shown that it provides a useful metric to avoid overfitting the parameters the EFT.
 Specific applications are to chiral EFT, pionless and halo EFT, and to electroweak processes in all cases.

+*Supported in part by the US Department of Energy, the National Science Foundation, and the SciDAC NUCLEI-2 project.*